 Description

 Treasure chests appear randomly in the dungeon.
-There are also specific spots such as altars, thrones, and fountains, which will have various effects on the player characters, positive or negative.
-Certain creatures will also befriend the protagonist, give him items and/or heal him, provided his Charisma is high enough.
+There are also specific features such as altars, thrones, fountains, etc. that the adventurer can discover which may have various effects on the character, whether being either positive or negative.
+Some creatures will befriend the player, sometimes providing the player with an item and/or healing them, provided the player's Charisma is high enough.

 Alternate Titles